IntelliTect-Samples/EWU-CSCD371-2024-Fall/README.md

 ## Reading

-Read Chapters 1-6.
+Read [Essential C#](https://EssentialCSharp.com) - Chapters 1-6.
 This will take several hours!
 Much of this content is similar to Java so feel free to speed-read content you are already familiar with.

 ## Assignment Details